DynamicDevices/DiskImager/README.md

 Inspired by the excellent Win32DiskImager - http://sourceforge.net/projects/win32diskimager/

-NOTE: This application is under development and could possibly cause damage to your computer driver.
+NOTE: This application is under development and could possibly cause damage to your computer drive(s).
       We cannot take responsibility for any damage caused or losses incurred through use of this utility.
 Use at own risk!